corda/corda/docs/source/tutorial-integration-testing.rst

 using the test user we created.
 Then we establish RPC links that allow us to start flows and query state.

-Note that Driver nodes start up with test server certificiates, so it's enough to pass in ``configureTestSSL()`` for the clients.
+Note that Driver nodes start up with test server certificates, so it's enough to pass in ``configureTestSSL()`` for the clients.

 .. literalinclude:: example-code/src/integration-test/kotlin/net/corda/docs/IntegrationTestingTutorial.kt